Efficiency in Lung Transplant Allocation Strategies: Concluding Remarks

 It is shown each fair allocation rule has a corresponding limiting transplantation rate.
 Under a fair allocation rule, the average rate of transplantation to patients in any state and waiting time converges to the corresponding transplantation rate as calendar time increases.
 The limiting transplantation rate satisfies constraints that reflect the scarcity of organs.
 The main constraint is that the average proportion of transplanted patients in the limit is bounded by the ratio of organ arrivals to that of patient arrivals.
 The limiting average total life (or equivalently, the limiting average life gain from transplantation), represented in terms of the transplantation rate, is used as the standard in comparing fair allocation rules.

 The optimal transplantation rate subject to the constraints is characterized recursively with the Hamilton-Jacobi-Bellman equations.
 Then a fair allocation strategy is developed based on the form and monotonicity properties of the optimal transplantation rate.
 The allocation strategy is to use the penalty parameter $c$ associated with the constraint on the average proportion of transplanted patients as an index to prioritize patients' states and waiting times.

-The index $c$ is related to the Gittins Index (\cite{Bertsimas:2000iz}).
-Allocating resources using Gittins index leads to optimal or asymptotically optimal objectives in problems where subjects remain static if not selected for allocations (\cite{Weber:1992ue}, \cite{Whittle:1980tz}, \cite{Whittle:1988un}) and in settings where the rates of patient and organ arrivals tend to infinity.
+The index $c$ is partially related to the Gittins Index (\cite{Gittins:1989ui}). \cite{Bertsimas:2000iz} considered a setting that is close to the organ transplantation problem, in which a fixed number of resources are to be allocated to a fixed number of subjects that are in constant transitions of states in discrete time.
+Allocating resources using Gittins Index leads to optimal or asymptotically optimal objectives in problems where subjects remain static if not selected for allocations (\cite{Weber:1992ue}, \cite{Whittle:1980tz}, \cite{Whittle:1988un}) and in settings where the rates of patient and organ arrivals tend to infinity.
 In restless bandits problems in which all subjects are constantly in transitions, including the problem studied here, though there are sufficient conditions for Gittins Index to be optimal (\cite{Bertsimas:1996ke}, \cite{NinoMora:2001vw}), the optimality is not guaranteed in general.

+Existing restless bandits models do not cover all complexities of the lung transplantation allocation problem.
+These complexities include the random arrival of patients and organs to the waiting list, random exits of patients due to death and transplantation, constraints on the allocation when an organ becomes available due to limited availability of patients in allocable states, and fairness considerations.

+In our paper we model the lung transplant problem accounting for these complexities and study asymptotic properties of the waiting list.
+Then we provide a heavy traffic solution to optimize patients' long-term average life.
+The heavy traffic optimal solution given in Section \ref{sect: optimization} can be seen as a much generalized version of the Gittins Index: instead of having a discrete number of jobs in the restless bandits problem, we have a continuum of ``jobs'' (expected occupancy of states at waiting times) and the resources are allocated to the continuum of jobs under constraints that are also continuous.
+As discussed in Section \ref{sect: strategy}, the heavy traffic optimal solution cannot be directly applied to the allocation of organs in reality, and we propose an allocation strategy motivated by the heavy traffic solution that can lead to a long-term average life that is close to the heavy traffic upper bound.

+In short, part of our development is tangentially related to the restless bandits problem and the Gittins Index.
+The scope of the lung transplantation problem itself, however, is beyond the idealized restless bandits model due to its complexities.